CDLUC3/N2T/README.md

   yaml2json  Generate or update JSON record from YAML source.
 ```

-### Configure the n2t application with identifier schem information
+### Configure the n2t application with identifier scheme information

 Before operation, the N2T application scheme database must be initialized.
 This
 process creates an sqlite database containing the scheme records to support